Cat Flea Bites: How to Get Rid of Fleas on Cats

 - A clean, white paper towel (to see flea dirt)

-- Topical treatment: Applied directly to your cat’s fur, spot-on solutions spread throughout their natural oils and hair follicles.
-The best topical treatments kill and repel fleas at all life stages.
+Applied directly to your cat’s fur, spot-on treatments spread throughout their natural oils and hair follicles.
+The best topical treatments repel and kill adult fleas, flea eggs, and flea larvae.

-- Natural flea treatment: Home remedies are convenient, but these solutions aren’t effective and may be toxic to your pets.
-Some examples include apple cider vinegar, essential oils, diatomaceous earth, garlic, or sage tea.
+Home remedies are convenient, but these solutions aren’t 100% effective and may be toxic to your pets.
+Some common remedies include apple cider vinegar, essential oils, and diatomaceous earth.
+Talk to your vet about the pros and cons of each for your pets.

 - Species